slipstream/SlipStreamDocumentation/docs/administrator_guide/prerequisites.rst

 Cloud Requirements
 ------------------

 SlipStream is a cloud deployment engine and requires access to at least one supported cloud infrastucture.
-See the list of supported clouds and conditions on the associated cloud plugin to select the cloud(s) you will be making available through your SlipStream instance.
+See the list of supported clouds and conditions on the associated cloud connector to select the cloud(s) you will be making available through your SlipStream instance.
+You will also need to have at least one working account on each cloud you want to support to verify the SlipStream configuration for the cloud.